botpress/botpress/docs/recipes/carousel.md

       { breakpoint: 750, settings: { slidesToShow: 3 } }
     ]
   },
-  'web-style': { direction: 'rtl' }, // This allows to add custom CSS-styling
+  'web-style': { direction: 'rtl' }, // This allows you to add custom CSS-styling
   elements: [{
     title: 'External document',
     subtitle: 'This is a link to external document',